-, Adverse sustainability indicator Metric Climate and other environment-related ind licators Greenhouse gas emissions 1.
-GHG emissions Scope 1 GHG emissions Scope 2 GHG emissions Scope 3 GHG emissions Total GHG emissions 2.
-Carbon footprint Carbon footprint (Scope 1, 2 and 3 GHG / EVIC emissions) 3.
-GHG intensity of investee companies GHG intensity of investee companies (Scope 1, 2 and 3 GHG / CA emissions) 4.
-Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 5.
-Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources 6.
-Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector Biodiversity 7.Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity- sensitive areas where activities of those investee companies negatively affect those areas Water 8.
-Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average Waste 9.Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average Indicators for so ial and employee, respect for human rights, anti-co 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 11.Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or Social and employee matters grievance/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 12.Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 13.Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 14.
-Exposure to controversial weapons Share of investments in investess companies involved in the manufacture or selling of controversial weapons Additional indicators for social and employee, respect for human rights, anti-corruption and anti- bribery matters Anti-corruption and anti-bribery 16.
+Adverse sustainability indicator Metric

+Climate and other environment-related inc licators

+Greenhouse gas 1.
+GHG emissions Scope 1 GHG emissions

+emissions Scope 2 GHG emissions

+Scope 3 GHG emissions

+Total GHG emissions

+2. Carbon footprint Carbon footprint

+(Scope 1, 2 and 3 GHG / EVIC emissions)

+3. GHG intensity of investee companies GHG intensity of investee

+companies (Scope 1, 2 and 3 GHG / CA

+4 E emissions)

+4. Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector

+5. Share of non-renewable energy consumption Share of non-renewable energy

+and production consumption and non-renewable

+energy production of investee

+companies from non-renewable

+energy sources compared to

+renewable energy sources,

+expressed as a percentage of total

+6. Energy consumption intensity per high energy sources Energy consumption in GWh per

+impact climate sector million EUR of revenue of investee

+impact climate sector companies, per high impact climate

+sector

+Biodiversity 7.Activities negatively affecting biodiversity- Share of investments in investee

+2.0 divolony sensitive areas companies with sites/operations

+located in or near to biodiversity-

+sensitive areas where activities of

+those investee companies

+negatively affect those areas

+Water 8.
+Emissions to water Tonnes of emissions to water

+generated by investee companies

+per million EUR invested, expressed

+Waste 9.Hazardous waste and radioactive waste ratio as a weighted average Tonnes of hazardous waste and

+vvaste 9.
+Hazardous waste and radioactive waste ratio radioactive waste generated by

+investee companies per million EUR

+invested, expressed as a weighted

+average

+Indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters

+10. Violations of UN Global Compact principles Share of investments in investee

+and Organisation for Economic Cooperation companies that have been involved

+and Development (OECD) Guidelines for in violations of the UNGC principles

+Multinational Enterprises or OECD Guidelines for

+44 Look of processes and convillance Multinational Enterprises

+11.Lack of processes and compliance Share of investments in investee

+mechanisms to monitor compliance with UN Global Compact principles and OECD companies without policies to

+Guidelines for Multinational Enterprises monitor compliance with the UNGC principles or OECD Guidelines for

+Cardennes for martinational Effet prises Multinational Enterprises or

+Social and grievance/complaints handling

+employee mechanisms to address violations

+matters of the UNGC principles or OECD

+Guidelines for Multinational

+Enterprises

+12.Unadjusted gender pay gap Average unadjusted gender pay

+gap of investee companies

+13.Board gender diversity Average ratio of female to male

+board members in investee

+companies, expressed as a

+AA Funasuma ta at percentage of all board members

+14. Exposure to controversial weapons Share of investments in investess companies involved in the

+manufacture or selling of controversial weapons Additional indicators for social and employee, respect for human rights, anti-corruption and anti- bribery matters Anti-corruption and anti-bribery 16.
 Cases of insufficient action taken to address breaches of standards of anti-corruption and anti-bribery Share of investments in investee companies with identified insufficiencies in actions taken to address breaches in procedures and standards of anti- corruption and anti-bribery